learnaiwithrafa

 Customer says: [message]

 Cut the manual and stale history, retrieved one section on demand, taught with one example, and named two tools you can't confuse.
-Same four moves, done.
+Instructions, knowledge, examples, tools, format — all six levers, set deliberately.

 Sources